You dream about debt freedom and the thing left to figure out is how to pay off debt. I get it. Dream, line and sinker.

-Knowing your debt and tracking progress is vital for success and to become debt-free.
+Knowing your debt and tracking progress is vital for success and becoming debt-free.
 It is also the best motivator ever.

 Now that you know how to get inspired, how to calculate whether you can pay off your debt, your options when you consider tackling personal debt, and you know your debt like the back of your hand, it is time to discuss the tools to use – in this day and age, there many handy tools to make your debt busting easier to follow.